The Best Treadmills for Your Money, Recommended by Fitness Pros

 Some of the fancier treadmills come with digital courses that simulate real running conditions, complete with inclines, and that instruct you to alternate between keeping a steady pace and brisk bursts of speed in order to get maximum results.

 Another selling point is that if you're the type of person who doesn't really like to exercise and for whom athleticism isn't second nature, but you're aware that you should exercise, then treadmills are great because you can start with slower tempos and work your way up.
 It's much less complicated than, say, yoga or CrossFit.
-Just remember to find a well-ventilated spot in your house, stretch before and after, wearing sneakers with a lot of support and, as always, drink plenty of water.
+Just remember to find a well-ventilated spot in your house, stretch before and after, wear sneakers with a lot of support and, as always, drink plenty of water.

 We talked to people in the fitness field to recommend the best treadmills for your money, and their top choices are listed below — alongside some other models we like and have been able to find in stock.